anis-brahmi/anis-brahmi/README.md

 # Hi there, I'm Anis Brahmi 👋

 Welcome to my GitHub profile!
-I'm a self-taught and independent Web Developer and Technical Lead with extensive experience in building large-scale projects.
+I'm a self-taught and independent Web Developer with extensive experience in building large-scale projects.
 I have a strong passion for technology, coding, and continuous learning.

 ---